Corps: New Zealand

 In New Zealand, soldiers belong foremost to a corps which defines a common function or employment across the army.

+A corps in the New Zealand Army is an administrative group that comprises members of similar work functions.

 If a soldier is posted to a unit outside of their parent corps, except in some circumstances the soldier continues to wear the hat badge of their corps (e.g. a supply technician posted to an infantry battalion would wear the hat badge of the Royal New Zealand Army Logistic Regiment.

 United States

-The US Armed Forces use corps administratively in several ways.
+The Department of Defense; the Department of Transportation; and the United States Department of Health and Human Services use corps administratively in several ways.